 2. Ear fluid remains behind the eardrum too long

 Typically, ear fluid that fails to drain for 3 consecutive months meets the basic criteria.
 However, other factors are considered and may allow for delaying surgery.
 An assessment of speech, language and learning can add valuable information.

 When children have multiple antibiotic allergies, it is wise to avoid the repeated use of these medications because you do not want a resistance to develop to the few antibiotics the child can take.
 Likewise, debilitating diarrhea or colon infections may be better controlled when antibiotics are no longer needed.

 4. Febrile seizures with each infection.

 Some children routinely develop high fevers with ear infections which can trigger a seizure.
-Ear tubes often serve as a means to avoid the recurrent infections and fevers.
+Ear tubes often serve as a means to avoid recurrent infections and fevers.

-5. Severe Complications from trapped infection
+5. Severe complications from trapped infection

 These are the rare complications which require urgent ear tube insertion.
 If the infection becomes trapped in the bone surrounding the middle ear, a risk for meningitis, brain abscess or permanent hearing loss may result.
 Immediate surgical drainage to relieve the pressure is indicated.

 Ear tubes can be an amazing treatment for many children; while other children continue to have repeated illnesses.
 Parents need to have appropriate expectations for what ear tubes will and will not do to help their child.
 When your child is referred for an ENT consultation, you should understand that ear tubes may be suggested.
 With that being said, please avoid crying in front of your child about the possibility of surgery.
 I address common ear tube questions, ear tube myths and ear tube complications in separate posts.